Accessibility at the LSPU Hall

 - We are proud to be a participating venue in the Access2 Program.
 Through the program, people with permanent disabilities who require a support person carry a personalized Access 2 card with them (an authorized healthcare provider certifies the need for an attendant during the application process).
 The card indicates to the ticket seller that the individual requires the support of an attendant.
 Participating venues grant one free admission for the support person while the person with the disability pays the regular admission fee.
 This helps ensure all individuals receive the support they need to participate fully in entertainment, recreational and cultural opportunities.

-We would like to thank Kim White, former Executive Director of Coalition of Persons with Disabilities NL, Power Productions and Kathy Hawkins of Empower NL for their invaluable insight and advice in helping to make the LSPU Hall more accessible for performers and patrons.
+We would like to thank Kim White, former Executive Director of Coalition of Persons with Disabilities NL, Power Productions, Kathy Hawkins of Empower NL, Debbie Ryan of the CNIB-NL and Aimee Coles of the Autism Society for their invaluable insight and advice in helping to make the LSPU Hall more accessible for performers and patrons.

 We are constantly looking for ways to make our service and space more accessible and value your input.
 Please provide us with feedback!
 What can we do to improve our service?
 Contact Laura Huckle at email@example.com or Danielle Hamel at firstname.lastname@example.org.
 Thank you!